NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Perhaps we can argue that there was no intent to follow through with the crime, and it does not rise to the standard of a criminal conspiracy.
 Effective defense of federal conspiracy charges often makes federal prosecutors prove every element of the conspiracy's definition beyond a reasonable doubt.

 Sometimes, we can investigate and present evidence in pretrial motions, plea bargaining, or at a federal trial.
-Perhaps we can create reasonable, which will give you the best chance of a favorable outcome.
+Perhaps we can create reasonable arguments that will give you the best chance of a favorable outcome.

 Perhaps we can negotiate a favorable plea agreement if your guilt of a conspiracy is not in doubt.
 Contact us for a free case evaluation via phone or fill out the contact form.
 The Hedding Law Firm has offices in Los Angeles, CA.